feathersjs-ecosystem/feathers-swagger/README.md

   //if we want to add the mongoose model to the 'definitions' so it is a named model in the swagger ui:
   definitions: {
     event: mongooseToJsonLibraryYouImport(Model), //import your own library, use the 'Model' object in this file.
-    'event list': { //this library currently configures the return documentation to look for ``${tag} list`
+    'event_list': { //this library currently configures the return documentation to look for ``${tag} list`
          type: 'array',
          items: { $ref: '#/definitions/event' }
        }
    }
-}
+};
-app.use('/events', events)
+app.use('/events', events);
 ```

 The overrides work at a property level - if you pass in find.parameters, that whole object will be used, it is not merged in.
+If you want to update only parts there is [support of path keys to update specific nested structures](#path-support-to-update-nested-structures).
-you can find more information in the utils.js file to get an idea of what is passed in.
+You can find more information in the utils.js file to get an idea of what is passed in.

 ### Example with UI